vic-cieslak/KursyFrankaWPolskichBankach/README.md

 Scraper and parser for CHF/PLN pairs to excel format for most major banks in Poland

 This scraping code is messy AF but produces 100% correct output.
-It can even parse pdfs from deutsche bank (FU deutsche bank, get a proper API)
+It can even parse pdfs from deutsche bank (plz deutsche bank, get a proper API)